airbus/scikit-decide/docs/contribute.md

 - [check the documentation locally](#building-the-docs-locally) if you modified it
 - check you respect the coding styles by [running linters](#coding-style-and-code-linting)

-I you do not, you will still be able to see the status of your PR as CI will do that checks for you.
+If you do not, you will still be able to see the status of your PR as CI will do these checks for you.

 ### Reorganizing commits